 4. Deployment of Top-Shelf Enterprise Level Systems

-One of the most essential requirements for selecting a managed services partner is selecting a partner with the knowledge of industry-specific reporting requirements (e.g., HIPPA, PCI/DSS, SOX and other requirements), technology partner certifications, (ISO 9001, Microsoft, Cisco, HP, etc.) and personnel clearances (e.g., DOD) to ensure your operations and your data are kept confidential and safe.
+One of the most essential requirements for selecting a managed IT services partner is selecting a partner with the knowledge of industry-specific reporting requirements (e.g., HIPPA, PCI/DSS, SOX and other requirements), technology partner certifications, (ISO 9001, Microsoft, Cisco, HP, etc.) and personnel clearances (e.g., DOD) to ensure your operations and your data are kept confidential and safe.

 5. 24/7/365 Monitoring and Support

 While IT staff members are off-premises after hours, corporate computing systems never sleep.
 They’re hard at work updating applications, processing data, performing backups, serving VPN users and processing online orders and requests.
-ISOs can provide around the clock support — monitoring circuits, to head potential problems off at the pass.
+ISOs can provide third party maintenance support around the clock — monitoring circuits, to head potential problems off at the pass.
 Staff members don’t need to be concerned that they’ll start their day firefighting any number of incidents that arise overnight.
 The proactive, “always on watch” support of the ISO ensures strong customer, vendor and staff relations — coupled with enhanced security and efficiency of all mission-critical applications and systems.
 The net result: Downtime is minimized and productivity is maximized.

 6. Ability to Leverage Industry-Leading Practices